antmicro/kenning-pipeline-manager/docs/source/frontend-features.md

 ![Node context menu](img/node-context-menu.png)

 In the upper right corner of each node there is an context menu toggle.
 It contains following options:
-* `Rename` - Changes title of the node.
-More details regarding the node naming can be seen in the ['title' field of dataflow format](project:dataflow-format.md#node)
+* `Rename` - Changes instanceName of the node.
+More details regarding the node naming can be seen in the ['instanceName' field of dataflow format](project:dataflow-format.md#node)
 * `Delete` - Deletes the node from the dataflow.
 Other way of deleting nodes is to select and press the `Delete` key.
 * Additional, user defined URLs.
 More details in the [URL specification](project:specification-format.md#url-class)